TechGrounds-Cloud8/cloud8-yismailmo/Week_1_work/02_Linux_1/Linux04.md

 # Key terminology

-sudo "super user do" allows you to elevate your current user account to have root privileges (do whatever with the file) cat to create, view, concatenate (merge) files. etc/group  defines the groups to which users belong grep finds all the lines of a file that contain a particular word (grep "ẅord" filename)
+sudo "super user do" allows you to elevate your current user account to have root privileges (do whatever with the file).

+cat to create, view, concatenate (merge) files.

+etc/group  defines the groups to which users belong.

+grep finds all the lines of a file that contain a particular word (grep "ẅord" filename)

-Exercise:
+# Exercise:
 ## Create a new user in your VM.

 sudo useradd yaska

-The new user should be part of an admin group. sudo groupadd yaska
+The new user should be part of an admin group.

+sudo groupadd yaska

 The new user should have a password. sudo passwd yaska